Launch Privileged Login Sessions

-- To users, via a web interface, subject to access control policy.
+- frequent users, subject to access control policy;

 Immediate Disclosure With Access Controls